ShreyB-007/blog-application/README.md

 ---

 ## ⚠️ Important Note
-#inmemorystorage #devmode #temporarydata

 All rants are stored in RAM — meaning, if you shut down the server, **poof**, they’re gone.
 This shit’s for demos and local venting only, not your life's emotional archive.
 But hey, as a plus point, you can vent and no one will know a thing!

 ---

 ## 🌍 Deployment (Take It Live)
-#deploytorender #render #productionready

 - `start` script in `package.json` is all set.
 - `process.env.PORT || 3000` makes it play nice with Render.